cookerwatcher/AutoCaz/README.md

 # AutoCaz (FaceOver)

 AutoCaz is a webserver that captures frames from a OBS source and runs facial recogniton on them, and outputs a transparent webpage on which the faces can be overlayed with other images.

 ## Installer

+Pre-compiled version is even more experimental than the application, so it may or may not work.
+It was built with ```python -m nuitka --follow-imports --standalone autocaz.py``` with all the requirements and MS VS C++ installed.
+It will probably throw some antivirus / trust messages as it's not signed with authenticode or anything.

-Pre-compiled (PyInstaller) version for Windows 64bit is here....
+The version for Windows 64bit is here....

-or....
+but it might be better to with the source and set up a python environment ....

 ## Build yourself

-Windows Note: Windows is a real ballache, and will need Visual Studio C++ developer bullshit to compile the face recognizer...
+Windows Note: Windows is a ball ache, and will need Visual Studio C++ developer to compile the face recognizer...
-Yeah, it's 10GB, but can be uninstalled once AutoCaz is working.
+Yeah, it's 5GB, but can be uninstalled once AutoCaz is working.

 Download Visual Studio Free:
 https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&passive=false&cid=2030

 Select only "Desktop development with C++" and install.

-Alternatively you might be able to just use WSL and follow the linux instructions.
+(close and re-open VS code and terminals for PATH setting to take effect terminals)

+Note: Untested, but this is possibly avoidable if you have Windows Linux Subsystem 2 (WSL2) setup and just follow the steps below.

 **Steps**